catalystdao/catalyst/README.md

   - via pip: `pip install vyper==<version>`
   - via docker: [vyper.readthedocs.io](https://vyper.readthedocs.io/en/latest/installing-vyper.html#docker)

-## Polymer

-2 Versions, one written in Vyper 0.2.16 and one written in Solidity 0.8.9

-### Polymer.vy

-Mintable and Burnable standard ERC20 token.

-If approval is set to MAX_UINT256, it saves gas by not updating the approval amount.

-### PolymerToken.sol

-Exports PolymerToken.

-Mintable, Burnable (through OpenZeppelin ERC20Burnable) and supports ERC2612 (through OpenZeppelin draft-ERC20Permit)

-## Laboratory

-2 Smart contracts, `Reagent.vy` and `Laboratory.vy`.
-Reagent will hold tokens awaiting distribution.

-`Laboratory.vy` provides incentives for users to stake tokens.
-Every block a fixed amount of Polymer will be withdrawn from `Reagent.vy`.
-The Polymer will be distributed across all tokens according to their weight.
-The Polymer not be withdrawn before `_updateExperiment` is called. (for example via `deposit`).

-Via `recover` the owner can recover ERC20 not activated.
-Recovered ERC20s are sent to the contract owner.
-Polymer cannot be recovered from the contract.
-Unrecoverable tokens can be considered burned if no other recover function is available.

-The contract allows the owner to adjust the minted Polymer per block via `setYield`.

-In `/chain` run:

-> brownie test tests/polymer -n auto

 # Connecting to devnet
 The VPS does not expose **geth**, so to connect one has to execute the commands on the VPS's localhost.